imgag/ngs-bits/doc/GSvar/sv_analysis.md

 ## IGV

 A double click on a structural variant will open this variant in IGV.
 In case of a translocation a double click will open only the first breakpoint.
 To display the second breakpoint right click and select *Open position B in IGV* or *Open position A/B in IGV split screen*.
-In the following dialog select the Manta evidence BAM file (starting with *evidence_*):
+In the following dialog select the Manta evidence BAM file:

 ![SV IGV init dialog](sv_igv_initdlg.png)